avechuch0/telegram-hitbackscammer/README.md

 More info about the Telegram chats/channels: https://telegram.org/faq_channels

-### 2. Get the list of administrators for channel
+### 2. Get the list of channel administrators
 Get a list of scammer channel`s administrators, then you may see who is the owner of the channel and make a threat attribution, i.e. identify the responsible scammer/phisher.

-### 3. Delete the last 48 hours messages of public channel  - (Only for public channels)
+### 3. Delete the last 48 hours messages of a public channel  - (Only for public channels)
 Selecting this option, you can read and delete the messages received during the last 48 hours on **public** scammer channel.
 Be sure to **input a public channel name** once the program asks to avoid errors.

-### 4. Delete the last 48 hours messages of private channel - (Only for private channels)
+### 4. Delete the last 48 hours messages of a private channel - (Only for private channels)
 Selecting this option, you can read and delete the messages received during the last 48 hours on **private** scammer channel.
 Be sure to **input a private channel name** once the program asks to avoid errors.

 ### 5. Listening mode for bot to delete any incoming messages